isomerpages/nlb-biblioasia/_videos/From Book to Cook/Eat More Wheat!.md

 <div style="background-color: white;">Cookbook author and culinary instructor Christopher Tan uses the traditional Asian thermometer to gauge heat.</div>

 #### **Episode summary** ####
-In 1967, the Singapore government launched the Eat More Wheat campaign to reduce the import of rice, because it was expensive compared to wheat.
+In 1967, the Singapore government launched the Eat More Wheat campaign to reduce rice imports, because it was expensive compared to wheat.
 Award-winning cookbook author and culinary instructor Christopher Tan tells us about the campaign and makes a unique milk noodle soup dish from a 1969 cookbook, which was published in conjunction with the campaign.

 ![](/images/Videos:%20From%20Book%20to%20Cook/eat%20more%20wheat%20campaign%20milk%20noodle%20soup.png)
 <div style="background-color: white;"> The noodle batter recipe calls for evaporated milk, an unusual ingredient that suggests Dutch legacy in a possibly Indonesian-Chinese recipe. </div>